 (e) is equipped with the following supplies:

-(i) one first aid kit as set out in Schedule A, or as needed, having regard for the particular risks at the place of employment and the number and location of employees;
+(i) first aid kits as required by the standard, having regard for the particular risks of the place of employment and the number and location of employees per shift;

 (ii) a telephone or other effective means of communication along with an up-to-date list of emergency contacts;